786riyaz/Node_JS_Learning/25 Authentication and Authorization/Code Explaination.md

 # One-liners you can say in interview (quick bullets)

-* “We use JWTs for stateless authentication; token signed with `JWT_SECRET` contains minimal claims like `email` and `role`.”
+* "We use JWTs for stateless authentication; token signed with `JWT_SECRET` contains minimal claims like `email` and `role`."
-* “Cookies are `httpOnly` to mitigate XSS; `sameSite: 'lax'` helps against CSRF for many flows.”
+* "Cookies are `httpOnly` to mitigate XSS; `sameSite: 'lax'` helps against CSRF for many flows."
-* “We hash passwords with bcrypt; never store plain text.”
+* "We hash passwords with bcrypt; never store plain text."
-* “`authenticate` middleware checks token from cookie or `Authorization` header and attaches `req.user` for downstream code.”
+* "`authenticate` middleware checks token from cookie or `Authorization` header and attaches `req.user` for downstream code."
-* “Role-based access controlled using `authorize` middleware which checks `req.user.role`.”
+* "Role-based access controlled using `authorize` middleware which checks `req.user.role`."

 ---